Distinguishability Transitions in Non-Unitary Boson Sampling Dynamics: Introduction

-In this Letter, we report novel transitions concerning the computational complexity of many-photon probability distributions in non-unitary quantum dynamics.
-We find that $\mathcal{PT}$-symmetry breaking, a unique phenomenon due to non-unitarity \cite{bender1998real, bender2002complex, bender2002generalized, bender2003must, mostafazadeh2003exact, bender2007making, guo2009observation, ruter2010observation, lin2011unidirectional, chtchelkatchev2012stimulation, miri2012large, regensburger2012parity, peng2014parity, feng2014single, hodaei2014parity, mochizuki2016explicit, ashida2017parity, xiao2017observation, longhi2018parity, el2018non, li2019observation, longhi2019non, kawasaki2020bulk, mochizuki2020bulk, takasu2020pt}, enhances the regime for which the boson sampling is classically easy.
-In a $\mathcal{PT}$-symmetric phase, there is a single dynamical transition as in isolated systems \cite{deshpande2018dynamical}, where the actual distribution ceases to be approximated by a classically computable one for distinguishable particles.
-Upon $\mathcal{PT}$-symmetry breaking, the corresponding transition time is suddenly prolonged.
-Remarkably, we discover an additional dynamical transition in the later stage where the distribution is essentially determined by the dominant eigenmode of the non-unitary operator, which makes it classically computable again.
+In this paper, we report novel transitions concerning the applicability of a classical algorithm which approximates photons to distinguishable particles in non-unitary boson sampling dynamics.
+We find that $\mathcal{PT}$-symmetry breaking, a unique phenomenon due to non-unitarity \cite{bender1998real, bender2002complex, bender2002generalized, bender2003must, mostafazadeh2003exact, bender2007making, guo2009observation, ruter2010observation, lin2011unidirectional, chtchelkatchev2012stimulation, miri2012large, regensburger2012parity, peng2014parity, feng2014single, hodaei2014parity, mochizuki2016explicit, ashida2017parity, xiao2017observation, longhi2018parity, el2018non, li2019observation, longhi2019non, kawasaki2020bulk, mochizuki2020bulk, takasu2020pt}, enhances classical regimes where the algorithm based on distinguishable particles can efficiently sample the distribution of photons.
+In a $\mathcal{PT}$-symmetric phase, there is a single dynamical transition as in isolated systems \cite{deshpande2018dynamical}, where the actual distribution ceases to be approximated by that of distinguishable particles.
+Upon $\mathcal{PT}$-symmetry breaking, the corresponding transition time is suddenly prolonged since dynamics of a photon is altered from a ballistic to a diffusive one.
+Remarkably, we discover an additional dynamical transition in the $\mathcal{PT}$-broken phase where the photon distribution is essentially determined by the dominant eigenmode of the non-unitary time-evolution operator, which makes photons distinguishable again.
 We also show that this long-time transition is generic for postselected non-unitary dynamics.
+In addition, we discover that the classical regime in the $\mathcal{PT}$-broken phase can also be captured by an algorithm based on the rank of matrices proposed in Ref. \cite{barvinok1996two}; the classical algorithm in Ref. \cite{barvinok1996two} efficiently obtains the distribution of many photons in the long-time regime of the $\mathcal{PT}$-broken phase, while this is not the case in the $\mathcal{PT}$-symmetric phase.
+Our model and its dynamical phase diagram are summarized in Fig. \ref{fig:boson-sampling_phase-diagram}.